colin273/scriptable-node/README.md

 ## Design

 This module is designed to mimic the behavior of the real Scriptable app as closely as possible.
 Obviously, some things will work slightly differently, since this is running in a Node.JS environment in a terminal and not bridging to Swift APIs via JavaScriptCore.
+Also, when interacting with the file system, all file paths should use the POSIX format, even on Windows.

 ## System integration